WHO WILL SING A LULLABY

 With Jacob, God shows us that He never gives up on His people.
 Jacob lived a life of lies and deceit and ran from both his family and God.
 Then God appeared to Jacob and the wrestled with him all night.
 After Jacob’s hip was wrenched out of its socket, Jacob wanted to know God’s name and to receive a blessing (Gen 32:22-29).
 We learn from this meeting that the God of Jacob is intimately involved in our lives and intervenes to change us.

 In summary, it does not matter if you are an orphan or the richest and most famous person in the world, we all need God and fortunately He wants a relationship with each one of us.
-As the God of Abraham, He calls us to Himself, as the God of Isaac, He will save us, and as the God of Jacob, He will change our character.
+As the God of Abraham (Father), He calls us to Himself, as the God of Isaac (Son), He will save us, and as the God of Jacob (Holy Spirit), He will change our character.